|

 In

-technology is changing the way the College conducts its operations
+media technology is changing the way the College conducts its

-in fundamental ways.
-From the methods used to attract and evaluate
+operations in fundamental ways.
+From the methods used to attract

-prospective students, to the way their needs are met during their
+and evaluate prospective students, to the way their needs are met

-years on campus, to maintaining their connections to classmates
+during their years on campus, to maintaining their connections to

-and the College as alumni, the impact of technology is everywhere.
+classmates and the College as alumni, the impact of technology is

 The

-new technology into every aspect of its operation.
-"Remember
+incorporating new technology into every aspect of its operation.

-that our primary cohort is 17 and 18-year-olds, and they are on
+"Remember that our primary cohort is 17 and 18-year-olds, and they

 "We had reached a critical juncture.
 So many students are attracted